alstat/QuranTree.jl/docs/src/man/indexing.md

 crpsdata[2][9]
 tnzldata[2][9]
 ```
-As shown above, the output of the indexing returns the label for the chapter name, both in Arabic and in English.
-Again the output of the `crpsdata[2][9]` is not shown, since the width of the output is wider than the width of the output pane.
-So, PrettyTables.jl can be used to view the table, as follows:
+As shown above, the output of the indexing contains label for the chapter name, both in Arabic and in English.
+Again, the output of the `crpsdata[2][9]` is not shown, since the width of the output is wider than the width of the output pane.
+So, [PrettyTables.jl](https://github.com/ronisbr/PrettyTables.jl) is used to view the table:
 ```@setup abc
 using Pkg
 Pkg.add("PrettyTables")